 · Wash the hair extensions or the hair pieces

-· Hold your natural hair down with your other hand while brushing, this will reduce pulling your hair out and reduce breakage.
+· Hold down your natural hair AND the extensions with your other hand while brushing, this will reduce pulling your hair out and reduce breakage.

 · Keep up with your hair extension appointments.
-If you’re getting professional hair extensions, they must be kept up, just like nails, just like lashes.
+If you’re getting professional hair extensions, they must be kept up, just like nails, just like lashes, just like highlights.

 · Don’t sleep in your clip-ins or your halo.
-The others you don’t really have a choice but I do recommend your brush and braid your hair at night before bed.
+The other extensions don’t really give you a choice but I do recommend your brush and braid your hair at night before bed.
 It will keep things smooth and healthy.

 · Don’t get “curly” extensions, buy the straight ones and curl them yourself – which is also why you should buy real hair, not synthetic hair

 · I don’t recommend you buy the balayage extensions, the color job is not…ideal.